acc1729/anethaathira/dieties/dieties.md

 God of the lizardfolk found through the plane of water.
 Believed to grant safe passage to sea-faring vessels, this god is frequently worshipped by sailors and merchants on anethaathira.
 Typically portrayed as a gleaming fish.

+## Irahari, Maiden of Purity
+### Spheres: Purity, Death, Rest
+The diety of skeletons.
+Corpses are known to be vile things, with lost souls clinging to the viscera.
+Remains are traditionally reduced to skeletons prior to burial or internment.
+While the maiden's teachings are pervasive throughout Anethaathira, she herself has faded from legend.

 ## Komra
 ### Spheres: Blood, Industry, Civilization